Brian Kemp: 2018

 The primary elections were held on May 22, 2018, and a primary runoff was held on July 24, 2018, between Republican candidates Kemp and Lieutenant Governor Casey Cagle; Kemp prevailed.
-Incumbent Republican Governor Nathan Deal was term-limited and thus could not seek reelection to a third consecutive term.
+Incumbent Republican governor Nathan Deal was term-limited and thus could not seek a third consecutive term.
 Stacey Abrams won the Democratic primary with over 75% of the vote, allowing her to avoid a runoff.

 During the general election campaign, Kemp provoked controversy with multiple ads, including one in which he posed with rifles and a shotgun that he jokingly pointed at a teenager who "wanted to date his daughter", and one in which he said his truck was for "rounding up criminal illegals".
 The lack of proper gun safety in handling the shotgun in the "Jake" ad attracted criticism from the National Law Enforcement Partnership to Prevent Gun Violence, which said the ad "delivers a message perpetuating domestic violence and misogyny while modeling egregiously unsafe behavior", and prompted criticism that the ad depicted irresponsible handling of guns.
 Kemp's supporters, by contrast, viewed the ad as a "lighthearted portrayal of a protective, gun-wielding Southern father vetting a potential suitor", and Kemp dismissed the criticism, telling critics, "Get over it."

-In the November 7 general election, Kemp declared victory over Abrams.
+In the November 6 general election, Kemp declared victory over Abrams.
 The next morning, he resigned as Secretary of State.
 On November 16, every county certified their votes with Kemp leading by roughly 55,000 votes.
 Shortly after the certification, Abrams suspended her campaign; she accepted Kemp as the legal winner of the election while refusing to say that the election was legitimate.
 Abrams has since claimed numerous instances of election activity that allegedly unfairly affected the results.
 Following the election, Abrams and her organization Fair Fight filed several lawsuits challenging the constitutionality and Voting Rights Act compliance of Georgia's voting laws, some of which are still pending.

 Kemp prevailed by 54,723 votes, defeating Abrams 50.2–48.8%.
 The 2018 gubernatorial election was the closest governor's race in Georgia since 1966.

 2022

 During the primary election, Kemp was endorsed by former Vice President Mike Pence.
 He faced a primary challenge from former U.S. Senator David Perdue, who was endorsed by former President Donald Trump after Kemp refused to overturn the results of the 2020 presidential election in Georgia.
+Kemp defeated Perdue in the primary, 73.7% to 21.8%.
+Trump endorsed Kemp in the general election.

 Abrams was once again the Democratic nominee.
 This was Georgia's first gubernatorial rematch since 1950.

 In the general election, Kemp won reelection to a second term, defeating Abrams by 7.5%.
 Abrams conceded on election night.
 He was sworn in for a second term on January 12, 2023.